-Did you know there are places where you can rent maternity must-haves so you can constantly adjust your wardrobe to fit changing seasons and your changing body?
+Did you know, though, that there are places where you can rent maternity must-haves so you can constantly adjust your wardrobe to fit changing seasons and your changing body?

-Or, you might wait several years between pregnancies, only to find that your maternity wardrobe from your last pregnancy is super out of style (if you care about things like that).
+Or, you might wait several years between pregnancies, only to find that your maternity wardrobe from your last pregnancy is super out of style.

-OR, you might just be one of those women (like me!) who really enjoys clothing subscriptions and looks forward to the clothing you choose online coming in the mail.
+OR, you perhaps you’re one of those women (like me!) who really enjoys clothing subscriptions and looks forward to the clothing you choose online coming in the mail.